 In our adult years we still remained tied to one another.
 Her absence was felt deeply in college, and I returned her to my life as soon as my post-college housing situation allowed it.
 One of the most exciting times of my adulthood was moving into my first studio apartment on my own with her in tow.
 I would come home from work and literally dance around the minute space with her in my arms, ecstatic in our simultaneous independence from outside forces but comfortable codependence on one another.

 Even when that dream came crashing down as I discovered the apartment to be hopelessly infested with parasites, her reaction is one of the most memorable aspects.
-I recall sobbing on the phone with my boyfriend while she walked in circles around me meowing incessantly, clearly disturbed that I was so upset.
-Later, as I sat feeling defeated in my boyfriend’s condo, I held her close and thanked the cosmos that the little life-ruiners hadn’t gotten to her.
+I recall sobbing on the phone with my partner while she walked in circles around me meowing incessantly, clearly disturbed that I was so upset.
+Later, as I sat feeling defeated in my partner’s condo, I held her close and thanked the cosmos that the little life-ruiners hadn’t gotten to her.

 The next several years of my life would be marked by indecision, frustration, change, and more defeat.
-My boyfriend and I decided to make a cross-country move that didn’t stick, and Lita happily accompanied us on multiple nine-hour car trips there and back without complaint.
+My partner and I decided to make a cross-country move that didn’t stick, and Lita happily accompanied us on multiple nine-hour car trips there and back without complaint.
 She supported me through the confusion of feeling utterly directionless in life and isolated in an unfamiliar city.
 Her soft body curled against me each night continued to remind me that I would be ok.

 Lita’s health was also a large factor in our intense bond.
 Her biological brother died suddenly of kidney failure around the same time I moved her back in with me after college.
 Though his death was shocking and sad, it allowed me to move quickly to get Lita the treatment she undoubtedly needed ahead of the disease’s progression.
 The extra care I provided for Lita helped me feel even more needed, and I felt in some unexplainable way she knew I was doing a lot for her.
 Luckily, Lita’s demure nature made her a perfect candidate for the semi-invasive administration of subcutaneous fluids and oral medication, which kept her kidneys functioning for years.
 It wasn’t until she also developed symptoms of colon cancer that her health truly started to decline.